nagarajeshpilli/Atmproject/README.md

 * In the Interface the ATM have a corrected ATM NUMBER and ATM PIN .We should give a proper ATM NUMBER /ATM PIN .
 Otherwise it leads to an INCORRECT PIN / ATM NUMBER
 * If the input statement is correct then we should implent an if and if else method we should initialized
 * we should intialized the while loop while the condition is true the code will executed . otherwise it is INCORRECTED.
+*  If you want a CODE in my files go through the UserInterface.java